sebastianbarfort/sds/_posts/2015-08-31-getting-started.md

 {% highlight text %}
 ## [1] "R is running on my computer"
 {% endhighlight %}

 Don't worry if the commands above make no sense to you right now.
-We will cover installation and introduction to R in much more detail in the [next post](xxx).
+We will give a proper introduction to R in the [next posts](xxx).

 ## A Git client